Graubünden/ les Grisons.

 These three leagues closely cooperated and concluded treaties with foreign powers and the Swiss Confederation (Eidgenossenschaft).
 In 1524, the three leagues merged into the Republic of the Freistaat der drei Bünde (Republic of the Free State of the Three Leagues).
 This republic already had close ties with the Eidgenossenschaft of thirteen members and the status of zugewandter Ort.

-In the centuries after 1524, the Reformation, foreign interference (including during the Bündner Wirren 1618-1639) and the constitutional reforms of Napoleon (1798-1813) were decisive in the creation of the trilingual canton of Graubünden in 1803.
+In the centuries after 1524, the Reformation, foreign interference (including during the Bündner Wirren, 1618-1639), and Napoleon’s constitutional reforms (1798-1813) were decisive in the creation of the trilingual canton of Graubünden in 1803.

 Chur, RBB headquarters